polkadot-developers/polkadot-docs/develop/parachains/get-started/build-custom-parachains.md

 ## Where to Go Next

 Once your chain is functional locally, depending on your project’s goals, you can deploy to a TestNet to monitor performance and gather feedback or launch directly on a MainNet.
-To learn more about this process, check the [Deployment](/develop/parachains/deployment/){target=\_blank} section of the documentation.
+To learn more about this process, check the [Deploy a Parachain](/develop/parachains/deployment/){target=\_blank} section of the documentation.

 After deployment, regular monitoring and maintenance are essential to ensure that the chain is functioning as expected.
 Developers need to be able to monitor the chain's performance, identify issues, and troubleshoot problems.
 Key activities include tracking network health, node performance, and transaction throughput.
 It's also essential to test the blockchain’s scalability under high load and perform security audits regularly to prevent vulnerabilities.
 For more information on monitoring and maintenance, refer to the [Maintenance](/develop/parachains/maintenance/){target=\_blank} section.